olin/studentgovernment/student_government_bylaws.md

 College (Section 5).
 Therefore, there is an expectation that the entire Student Body must maintain a spirit of volunteerism.
-More specifically, any student interested in helping to organize school-wide service events and who attends meetings of the Committee will be considered part of the General Membership of the Committee.
+More specifically, any student interested in helping to organize school-wide service events and who attends meetings of the Committee is considered part of the General Membership of the Committee.

 #### Section 4.
 Meetings.

-The Committee will meet weekly to coordinate and plan for upcoming events and service opportunities as well as reflect on the success of previous activities.
+The Committee meets weekly to coordinate and plan for upcoming events and service opportunities and to reflect on the success of previous activities.
-Meetings of the Committee will include the Officers and the General Membership.
-The Director and Assistant Director of Service will also schedule regular meetings with the Student Affairs adviser, faculty adviser, and staff adviser to keep them up to date and find opportunities to involve the entire Olin community in maintaining a spirit of service and volunteerism.
-Announcements of meetings times and agendas will be sent to the SERV mailing list prior to meetings.
+Meetings of the Committee include the Officers and the General Membership.
+The Director and Assistant Director of Service also schedule regular meetings with the Student Affairs adviser, faculty adviser, and staff adviser to keep them up to date and find opportunities to involve the entire Olin community in maintaining a spirit of service and volunteerism.
+Announcements of meetings times and agendas are sent to the SERV mailing list prior to meetings.

 #### Section 5.
 Service Fund.

-The Service Fund will be allocated jointly by the Director and Assistant Director of Service for the purpose of fulfilling the Mission and Function of the Committee.
+The Service Fund is allocated jointly by the Director and Assistant Director of Service for the purpose of fulfilling the Mission and Function of the Committee.

 #### Section 6.
 Funding Procedures.

-The Committee for Supporting, Encouraging, and Recognizing Volunteerism will allocate the Service Fund as follows.
+The Committee for Supporting, Encouraging, and Recognizing Volunteerism allocates the Service Fund as follows.

-**School-wide Service Events.** The Director and Assistant Director of Service and the General Membership of the Committee will be able to make purchases for school-wide service events within an agreed upon budget for each event decided by the Director and Assistant Director of Service.
+**School-wide Service Events.** The Director and Assistant Director of Service and the General Membership of the Committee are able to make purchases for school-wide service events within an agreed upon budget for each event decided by the Director and Assistant Director of Service.

 **Service Pursuits.** Through the Service Pursuits program, students may apply for transportation and supply funding for a service activity.
-These projects must be reviewed and approved by the Director and the Assistant Director of Service.
+These projects are reviewed and approved by the Director and the Assistant Director of Service.
 Students may form groups in order to collectively receive more funding for a project.
 We encourage larger groups of students to work together on service projects to increase philanthropic spirit within the Community.

 **Service Student Groups.** While General Student Groups are funded by the Committee for Clubs and Organizations, Service Student Groups may be funded by